 Full biographyBruno Di Leo is Senior Vice President, Sales & Distribution for the IBM Corporation, accountable for revenue, profit, and client satisfaction in Japan, Asia Pacific, Latin America, Greater China Group, and the Middle East and Africa.
-He also oversees IBM’s Enterprise client segment globally.
-In his role, Mr. Di Leo has responsibility for IBM's worldwide results, which exceeded $100 billion in 2013.
+He also oversees IBM’s Enterprise and Commercial client segments globally.
+In his role, Mr. Di Leo has responsibility for IBM's worldwide results, which exceeded $81 billion in 2015.

-Mr. Di Leo has over 35 years of business leadership experience in multinational environments, having lived and held executive positions on four continents.
+Mr. Di Leo has more than 40 years of business leadership experience in multinational environments, having lived and held executive positions on four continents.
 During his career, he has built a reputation for operational excellence, innovative strategic thinking, working with the highest level of integrity, and a deep and passionate commitment to IBM clients.

-Currently, Mr. Di Leo is a member of the International Advisory Board of Instituto de Estudios Superiores de la Empresa (IESE Business School) in Spain, as well as member of the Deming Center Advisory Board of Columbia Business School.
+Currently, Mr. Di Leo sits on the Board of Directors of Cummins Inc., is a member of the International Advisory Board of Instituto de Estudios Superiores de la Empresa (IESE Business School) in Spain, and is also a member of the Deming Center Advisory Board of Columbia Business School.
 In 2003, Latin Trade named Mr. Di Leo International CEO of the Year.
 In 2001, InfoExame Magazine named him one of Brazil’s most influential executives.
 He holds a Business Administration degree from Ricardo Palma University and a postgraduate degree from Escuela Superior de Administracion de Negocios, both in Peru.
 He is fluent in Spanish, Portuguese, English and Italian.
 Today he resides in New York City and holds dual citizenship in Italy and Peru.